tmeadon/meadon.me/blog/content/posts/chaos-studio-part-1.md

 > *... the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.*

 The notion is to evaluate the resilience of a system by intentionally injecting faults (such as simulated network failures, or high resource usage conditions) and measuring the effect.
-If we observe a negative impact on the system (such as increased HTTP error codes), then we can re-design it to add the necessary reinforcements to protect the it from real-life failures of the same nature.
+If we observe a negative impact on the system (such as increased HTTP error codes for example), then we can re-design it to add the necessary reinforcements to protect it from real-life failures of the same nature.

 There are a number of OSS tools available to help you practice chaos engineering, such as [Netflix's Chaos Monkey](https://netflix.github.io/chaosmonkey/) and [LitmusChaos](https://github.com/litmuschaos/litmus), and of course there's nothing stopping you from writing custom scripts to simulate specific failures.
 This is where Azure Chaos Studio comes in - it offers a **fully-managed** service which enables you to perform chaos experiments in a safe and controlled way.
 Chaos Studio has several important benefits: